turingschool/mod0_student_resources/seth_perna_resources.md

 Youtube!!!
 GOOGLE!!!!
 Learn Ruby The Hard Way
-A few of my alumni friends
+A few of my alumni friends!